andrewkroh/bake/README.md

 bake
 ====

-An attempt at simplifying the building of Go project across Unix and Windows development environments.
+An attempt at simplifying the building of Go projects across Unix and Windows development environments.

 gvm